techidaily/site-win11/source/_posts/rethinking-upgrades-windows-11s-improvement-focus.md

  Similarly, it’s easier and better to work with multiple monitors on W11 than on W10\.
 The new and improved Widgets feature, integration of Teams, and Focus mode are also welcome Windows 11 additions.
 These features represent the type of functional updates we want to see prioritized over fun AI features.

- Admittedly, Copliot has huge potential, and should only get more capable as[AI PCs become more common](https://www.makeuseof.com/what-is-ai-pc/) .
+ Admittedly, Copliot has huge potential, and should only get more capable as [AI PCs become more common](https://www.makeuseof.com/what-is-ai-pc/) .
 Eventually, the AI assistant should meaningfully augment Windows 11's core functionality.

  Copilot's integration into apps and browsers on your W11 PC could save you valuable time, allowing you to focus on important tasks.
 The issue is when the balance is tipped in favor of fun Copilot features over functional features.
 As Microsoft continues to improve Windows 11, we can only hope that they will strive to create an operating system that is not just more fun but also better.